Colombo2496/usyd-amme-thesis-template/README.md

 ========================

 [![Join the chat at https://gitter.im/kks32/phd-thesis-template](https://badges.gitter.im/kks32/phd-thesis-template.svg)](https://gitter.im/kks32/phd-thesis-template?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 > A LaTeX / XeLaTeX / LuaLaTeX PhD thesis template for the University of Sydney School of Aerospace, Mechanical and Mechatronic Engineering.
 Modified from the fantastic CUED PhD thesis template by Krishna Kumar.
-Not affiliated with the University of Sydney or School of Aerospace, Mechanical and Mechatronic Engineering, just an unofficial template based on the guidelines in the 2018 [UG Thesis Requirements and Important Dates](https://canvas.sydney.edu.au/courses/2806/files/1603078/download?wrap=1) document.
+This is an unofficial template not created by or affiliated with The University of Sydney or School of Aerospace, Mechanical and Mechatronic Engineering.
 [![Build Status](https://api.travis-ci.org/kks32/phd-thesis-template.svg)](https://travis-ci.org/kks32/phd-thesis-template)
 [![License MIT](http://img.shields.io/badge/license-MIT-brightgreen.svg)](license.md)
 [![Version](http://img.shields.io/badge/version-2.2-brightgreen.svg)](https://github.com/kks32/phd-thesis-template/releases/latest)

+## Information

+* This template is based on guidelines in the 2018 [UG Thesis Requirements and Important Dates](https://canvas.sydney.edu.au/courses/2806/files/1603078/download?wrap=1) document.
+The guidelines are somewhat sparse, so much customisation will be based on personal preferences.
+* Let me know if there is anything that should be changed or improved, or create a pull request on Github.
+* The following readme was written for the original CUED template, and should be carefully read to see what options are available.

+## To be added
+*	Class option for a SIPS thesis with additional sections
+*	Template for new page style formatting

 ## Author(s)
 *   Krishna Kumar
 *   Mathew Gardiner (modifications in this fork)
 *   Liam Heidt (provided updated title page and body formatting)

-Updated information coming soon, original readme as follows.

 --------------------------------------------------------------------------------
 ## Features